Kitware/tangelo/docs/plugins.rst

 Configuring Plugins
 -------------------

-The file ``foobar/config.json`` contains a JSON object representing the plugin's configuration data.
+The file ``foobar/config.yml`` describes a YAML associative array representing the plugin's configuration data.
 This is the same format as web service configurations (see :ref:`configuration`), and can be read with the function ``tangelo.plugin_config()``.

 Similarly, plugins also have a editable persistent store, accessed with the